This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the United States.

 There is no uniform land registration system across the entire U.S. to verify ownership of real property.
-Instead, recording systems have been adopted on a state-by-state basis, and each county within each state has its own recorder's office for evidencing ownership and other interests in real property.
+Instead, recording systems have been adopted on a state-by-state basis, and each county (or "parishes" or "boroughs" in Louisiana and Alaska, respectively) within each state has its own recorder's office for evidencing ownership and other interests in real property.
 While there are similarities among the rules of each such recording system and recorder's office, such rules vary by county and it is therefore important to ensure that any instruments that are intended to be recorded comply with the rules of the applicable recorder's office.

 In order to confirm ownership of real property in the U.S., it is therefore necessary to perform a title search of the real estate records in the county where the applicable property is located.
 Electronic availability of such records varies by county and, if available, such records are typically only available from a certain date, and therefore, a search of the physical records of the applicable recorder's office is almost always necessary.
 It is important to note, however, that with few exceptions, a search of a county's real estate records does not guarantee that the owner appearing of record in such search is actually the owner of the property.

 As such, prospective purchasers or lenders in U.S. real estate transactions routinely engage a title insurance company to perform a title search on their behalf and, at the time of closing, purchase insurance from a title insurance company to cover the ownership of the property and the state of title thereof.
 Once engaged, the title insurance company will examine the real estate and other records and produce a title report which discloses, among other things, the record owner, as well as any interests to which such record owner's title is subject, such as leaseholds, security interests, easements, restrictive covenants, and other liens and encumbrances.